 Jules Massenet Thaïs to libretto by Louis Gallet.
 Directed 2008 by Stefano Poda at the Teatro Regio Torino.
 Stars Barbara Frittoli (Thaïs, actress and courtesan), Lado Ataneli (Athanaël, a Cenobite monk), Alessandro Liberatore (Nicias, a philosopher), Maurizio Lo Piccolo (Paléman, an old monk), Diego Matamoros (A servant), Eleonora Buratto (Crobyle, a slave), Ketevan Kemoklidze (Myrtale, a slave), Nadežda Serdyuk (Albine, an abbess), and Daniela Schillaci (La Charmeuse, a ballet dancer).
 Gianandrea Noseda conducts the Orchestra and Chorus of The Teatro Regio Di Torino (Chorus Master Roberto Gabbiani).
-Choreography, set, lighting, and costumes by Stefano Poda!
+Choreography, set, lighting, and costume design by Stefano Poda!
 Directed for TV by Tiziano Mancini.
+Sung in French.
 Released 2009, disc has dts-HD Master Audio 7.1 sound.
 Grade B+

 Stefano Poda, one of the most distinctive opera directors, has been involved in some 100 productions including at least 15 in his “unity style” in which he designs and directs everything that happens on the stage.
 His unity productions typically involve monumental (often multi-level) surreal modern sets that occupy the entire stage area and are decorated with elaborate designs, giant unique stage props and structures, and grand coordinated color schemes (often white, black, and red) that undergird the sets and extend to his unique costumes —- all supported by unusual dramatic lighting.
 The designs usually incorporate modern themes blended with classical motifs.
 He tends to put massive choral forces on the stage in identical costumes.
 Finally, he adds specially trained dance forces that often appear as close to naked as possible.
 Poda directs the movements of the dancers in manner that most choreographers would probable call pageantry or gymnastics.